KeisOhtsuka/ZwickyBox4Writing/README.md

 for the next draw at a time.
 If you have generated random plots, the user can record them in the report after the Zwicky Box and their preferred plot.

-Creative Commons Attribute and acknowledge the Author, Non-commercial use only, distribute in similar form.
+Creative Commons Attribute and acknowledge the Author, Non-commercial use only, distribute in similar form\
 Creative Commons CC BY NC SA 4.0    Keis Ohtuka (c) 2026

-zwicky_box.py (Python 3.14 code).
+zwicky_box.py (Python 3.14 code)

-zwicky_app.py (Streamlit web application production code). zwicky_box.exe (Windows 11 executable program incorporating Python runtime included).
+zwicky_app.py (Streamlit web application production code)

+zwicky_box.exe (Windows 11 executable program incorporating Python runtime included)

 #---------------------------------------------------------------------------------

  Zwicky Box for generating story plots (Web application) on Streamlit click https://zwickyboxstorygenerator1-keisohtsuka.streamlit.app/